Muskan-Seth03/facial-recognition-application-using-AWS/README.md

 - For small projects, CompareFaces is simple: provide a source/target image and Rekognition returns similarity scores.
 - For production-scale, IndexFaces into a Rekognition collection and use SearchFacesByImage for quick lookups and scalable indexing.
 - Face match thresholds are important — tune based on false positive/negative tolerance.

-Restoring original sub-repo history
-- The frontend was imported from a nested repo; the original history is saved in `backups/facial-recognition-app.bundle` if you want to restore it into a separate repository.

 Troubleshooting
 - Rekognition errors: check region compatibility and ensure Rekognition is enabled in that region.